-By Laura Ushay, Executive Director at Parbery Consulting.
+By Laura Ushay, Principal at Parbery Consulting.

 Working on programs and projects for over 10 years in various departments and organisations, I’ve faced many challenges and learnt many valuable lessons about the workplace.
 The value of facing these obstacles head-on is that for better or worse, you walk away with knowledge and insights that will serve you long into the future.
 Throughout my career, obstacles have presented themselves in various shapes and sizes, but there is one characteristic true of all the obstacles that we face; they offer lessons to be learnt if we are mindful enough to find them.

 I’d like to pass on a few professional lessons I’ve learnt throughout my career (so far):